okarthikb/nand2tetris/README.md

 # nand2tetris
-My solutions to exercises in the Nand to Tetris course.
+This repo contains solutions to problems in the nand2tetris course.
+The book "Elements of Computing Systems - Building a Modern Computer from First Principles" has 12 chapters, and each chapter has a project.
+The [Nand to Tetris website](https://nand2tetris.org) has all the skeletal files and required software suite.